day8/re-com/README.md

 that there's no attempt to handle media queries.
 We said we had a desktop app focus, right?

 Neither have we been worried too much about code size because other design goals have taken precedence.
-To gie you some idea, our main demo app which includes every component, plus all demo code and plenty of yadda yadda explanatory strings, comes to about 167K compressed when using `:optimizations :advanced` (700K uncompressed).
+To give you some idea, our main demo app which includes every component, plus all demo code and plenty of yadda yadda explanatory strings, comes to about 167K compressed when using `:optimizations :advanced` (700K uncompressed).
 That number includes ReactJS plus the ClojureScript libs and runtime.
 So, everything.